top of page

 The Lessons from Their Stories: Ownership Effect

-The stories of Maya, Chloe, Liam, and Marco are different, but they are rooted in the same powerful principle: ownership.
+The stories of Maya, Chloe, Alex, and Marco are different, but they are rooted in the same powerful principle: ownership.
 A culture of ownership is a culture of growth.
 It drives innovation, deepens loyalty, and builds a brand that people are proud to champion.
-When people feel like owners, they build the business as if it were their own—because, in a very real way, it is.
+When people feel like owners, they build the business as if it were their own, because, in a very real way, it is.
 It is the ownership effect.